ixaxaar/monoid.space/src/Lean/dataStructures.md

   | Or.inr hq => Or.inl hq
 ```

 This allows Lean to be used not just as a programming language, but as a powerful theorem prover.
+We will cover more about theorem proving in a subsequent chapter.

 ---